 What is FSSP?

-The Freshman Summer Start Program (FSSP) is designed for incoming first-year students to jump-start their academic career at UC Santa Barbara in a fun and immersive environment that enables approximately 450 freshmen to get a preview of student life at UCSB.
-Students participating in FSSP are housed in San Nicolas Residence Hall.
-Located steps from the Pacific Ocean, this residence hall will also house nearly a dozen live-in staff (eight peer Resident Assistants and three professional Lead Staff) trained to ensure students are safe and enjoy their time at their new home away from home.
+The Freshman Summer Start Program (FSSP) is designed for incoming first-year students to jump-start their academic career at UC Santa Barbara in a fun and immersive environment that enables approximately 500 freshmen to get a preview of student life at UCSB.
+Students participating in FSSP are housed in San Nicolas Residence Hall with some overflowing to San Miguel Residence Hall.
+Located steps from the Pacific Ocean, these residence halls will also house nearly a dozen live-in staff (eight peer Resident Assistants and three professional Lead Staff) trained to ensure students are safe and enjoy their time at their new home away from home.

 - Register for FSSP.
 University & Community Housing Services regularly receives updates of students attending FSSP from the Summer Session office.

-- In early July (exact dates sent via U-Mail), students already registered for FSSP will self-assign themselves to a room and bed space in San Nicolas Residence Hall, where they will live for the summer as well as the academic year.
-Although optional, this will also be their opportunity to pull-in any other FSSP participants as roommates for the duration of the program and the academic year. *Note: FSSP participants who don’t have a housing contract for academic year will sign a housing contract just for the summer during this process and the Assignment Services staff will manually place these students in available spaces in San Nicolas for FSSP only.
+- Look for information in your U-Mail after you register for the program with information about the housing assignment process for FSSP. *Note: FSSP participants who don’t have a housing contract for academic year will sign a housing contract just for the summer during this process and the Housing Services staff will manually place these students in available spaces in San Nicolas for FSSP only.

 Summer Move-in Details

 We do our best to ensure move-in goes as smoothly as possible.
-Upon arriving to campus you will be greeted by housing staff and directed to the loading/ unloading zones.
+Move in will occur on Friday, August 2, 12:00 - 5:00pm.
+Upon arriving to campus you will be greeted by housing staff and directed to the unloading zone.
 Once there, the student will check in with the Resident Assistants and receive their room key along with other important information.
 While that is happening, family or friends who came with the student will work to unload the vehicle so that it can be moved to long-term parking.
-More FSSP 2017 Move-In information will be available in mid-July.

-Although you are encouraged to attend Orientation earlier in the summer, FSSP students who plan to attend Orientation Session #10 will be allowed to arrive on the Wednesday before FSSP begins to drop off their belongings in their room.
-You will not be allowed to spend the night until the actual move-in day on Friday.
-Orientation participants are housed in Manzanita Village during the program.
+Although you are encouraged to attend Orientation earlier in the summer, FSSP students who plan to attend Orientation Session #11 will be required to arrive on Wednesday, July 31, 12:00 - 3:00pm before FSSP begins to drop off their belongings in their room.
+You will not be allowed to spend the night in your FSSP room until after Orientation on Friday.
+Orientation students are housed in Manzanita Village during the Orientation program.

 On-Campus Overnight Accommodations for Families of FSSP Students